anddegilevich/anddegilevich/README.md

 - [Metalheads Dungeon](https://github.com/AndreyCKDS/MetalheadsDungeon).
 A rogue-like game which combines game mechanics of top-down-shooter, rogue-like game and rhythm game with combo system.
 - [Medical Apps Classifier](https://github.com/AndreyCKDS/MedicalAppsClassifier ).
 An app that uses ANN to classify medical apps and advanced data analysis algorithms to assess their quality and safety.

+## Test Tasks:

+- [Test task](https://github.com/AndreyCKDS/TestTask).
+During this test task a 3D room with an environment was created.
+An animated and fully controlled character was implemented.
+Also there are such features as the UI for equip/unequip clothes, sound effects, post processing and multiplayer.

 ## Skills:
 ### Languages:
 C#, PY, MATLAB